nwutils/nw-builder/README.md

 MAC ONLY: Use a `app.nw` folder instead of `ZIP` file, this significantly improves the startup speed of applications on `mac`, since no decompressing is needed.
 Builds on other platforms will still use `ZIP` files.

 #### options.macPlist
-Type: `String`
+Type: `String` or `Object`
 Default value: `false`

-MAC ONLY: if you supply a string to a Plist file it will use it.
-Otherwise it will generate something usefull from your package.json
+MAC ONLY: Pass a string containing the path to your own plist file.
+If a string isn't passed, a plist file will be generated from your package.json.
+Pass an object to overwrite or add properties to the generated plist file.

 #### options.winIco
 Type: `String`